infomark-org/infomark-docs/docs/content/guides/overview.md

 **Be user-friendly to grow**<br>
 The entire system must be easy to deploy, to maintain and to update even for non-technical users with basic IT skills.
 We want to provide decisions and not options.
 It should have near-zero administration.
-You probably have better things to do than playing a server administration.
+You probably have better things to do than playing a server administrator.

 **Be robust and reliable to earn trust**<br>
 Auto-Testing of programming assignments must be language-agnostic, isolated and safe.